What is Civic Action Network and how does it work?

 Q: How do I sign up?

-A: Signing up is easy.
-You can sign up here or you can click on the free trial link in the menu.
+A: Signing up is easy and completely free.
+You can sign up by clicking on the "Get Started" link in the menu or in the homepage.
 Signing up gives you access to vote on both the CAN Library and our bill summary emails.
-When you sign up, you will receive 5 free calls on us, allowing us to start calling on your behalf.
+Your first set of calls are on us.

 Q: Do I have to pay to call my Representatives myself?

 Q: What if it takes a lot of attempts to reach my Representatives?

 A: It usually does.
 Even if it takes us one or a hundred attempts to reach your Representatives, we will always count it as just one call delivered.

 Q: What if you just can’t deliver my message?